-The relative humidity has not changed very much during the last 6 months, except for the sensors placed above the canister (in Cylinder 3 and 4) which are indicating a slowly wetting.
+The relative humidity measured in the buffer has not changed very much during the last 6 months, except for the sensors placed above the canister (in Cylinder 3 and 4) which are indicating a slowly wetting.
 The sensors have not reached 100 RH.
 The temperature measurements were effected when the power to the heaters was switched off but reached the same levels as before when the power was switched on again.
 A slow decrease in temperature is measured by all of the still working sensors

-Fifteen sensors are out of order, most of them due to water saturation.
+Sixteen sensors are out of order, most of them due to high water saturation of the buffer.

 Rotronic (App.
-1\pages 97-101)
+1\pages 97-99)

-All Rotronic sensors placed between the canister and the rock show RH higher than 90%.
+All Rotronic sensors placed between the canister and the rock measured RH higher than 90% within 200 days after the start of the test.
 Two of the sensors placed in the central part of block C1 indicated a drying of the bentonite (decreasing in RH from about 75%) up to the time when they stopped working (after about 1000 days).

-All of the installed sensors have stopped giving reliable values on the RH in the buffer, most of them due to water saturation.
+All of the installed sensors have stopped giving reliable RH values, most of them due to high water saturation of the buffer.
 Many of the temperature sensors are still working.

-The highest pressures 500-1450 kPa are measured near the canister surface in block R5 (UBU10005), in the periphery of block R5 (UBU10010) and in the center of block C1.
-One sensor in block C4 is also recording an increasing pressure (UBU10014) while the rest of the sensors are measuring very low pressures.
+The highest pressures 500-1450 kPa are measured near the canister surface in block R5 (UBU10005) and in the periphery of block R5 (UBU10010).
+Two sensors in block C1 are also recording an increasing pressure (UBU10002, UBU10003) while the rest of the sensors are measuring very low pressures.